GitFrog/git-training/lesson-6/01_LEC_Lesson6.md

 + Jack resumes work on his local.
 Before starting he `git pull` changes from the remote to ensure his local is up-to-date.

 ![Analyst pulling updating remote](assets/08_step6_remote.gif)

+## Working with Github

+### Setting up your Github account

++ First, navigate to [Github](https://github.com/).
+Registering for an account will require a username and a password.
++ Next, you will need to set-up Secure Shell (SSH) keys to allow your PC to interact with Github, without having to input a username/personal access token everytime.
+Otherwise, you can setup a Personal Access Token (PAT).

+### Pushing an existing repo to Github

+If you have an existing repo that is local on your terminal that you want to move to Github, the steps to get your repo remotely are:

+1. Create an empty repository on Github
+2. Add in the remote link (github path) to your local repository.
+3. Push the repository up on Github

+### Cloning a repo

+If you have a repo (or want to grab an open-source one) that is already on Github, you can "clone" the repo onto your local machine.

+1. Identify the repository that you want to clone, and copy its address
+2. Use `git clone <address>` to clone the repo based on where your terminal's working directory is.
+3. By default, `git clone` will clone only the `main` branch.
+To copy over a specific branch, you can use  `git switch <remote-branch-name>`.

+###